RolandHughes/ls-cs/README.md

  * CsString

 Don't worry if you already have them installed.
-Any included with this get Ls- added in front of the Cs so we don't have any naming/linking collisions.
+Any included with this get Ls added in front of the Cs so we don't have any naming/linking collisions.

 **currently requires C++17 or newer.**